ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 The term "resource" is to be interpreted as defined in {{Section 2 of HTTP}}.

-# The Deprecation HTTP Response Header
+# The Deprecation HTTP Response Header Field

 The `Deprecation` HTTP response header field allows a server to communicate to a client that the resource in context of the message is or will be deprecated.